Phil Ochs: Decline and death

 Ochs's drinking became more and more of a problem, and his behavior became increasingly erratic.
 He frightened his friends both with his drunken rants about the FBI and CIA and about his claiming to want to have Elvis Presley's manager Colonel Tom Parker or Kentucky Fried Chicken's Colonel Sanders manage his career.

 In mid-1975, Ochs took on the identity of John Butler Train.
 He told people that Train had murdered Ochs and that he, John Butler Train, had replaced him.
 Ochs was convinced that someone was trying to kill him, so he carried a weapon at all times: a hammer, a knife, or a lead pipe.

 His brother, Michael, attempted to have him committed to a psychiatric hospital.
 Friends pleaded with him to get help voluntarily.
 They feared for his safety because he was getting into fights with bar patrons.
 Unable to pay his rent, he began living on the streets.

 After several months, the Train persona faded and Ochs returned, but his talk of suicide disturbed his friends and family.
 They hoped it was a passing phase, but Ochs was determined.
 One of his biographers explains Ochs' motivation:

 By Phil's thinking, he had died a long time ago: he had died politically in Chicago in 1968 in the violence of the Democratic National Convention; he had died professionally in Africa a few years later when he had been strangled and felt that he could no longer sing; he had died spiritually when Chile had been overthrown and his friend Victor Jara had been brutally murdered; and, finally, he had died psychologically at the hands of John Train.

 On Christmas Eve 1975, Ochs visited the apartment of Larry Sloman and Dave Peller, which he had done semi-frequently near the end of 1975.
-On this particular evening, Peller recorded Ochs singing ten songs, five of them new and intended for an album that "would be an unflinching narrative of his psychosis over the past year" which went by the working title of Duels in the Sun.
+On this particular evening, Peller recorded Ochs singing ten songs, five of them new and intended for an album that "would be an unflinching narrative of his psychosis over the past year" which went by the working title of Duel in the Sun.
 Five other songs were also at some level of completion by this time.
 A second tape, possibly recorded before Christmas Eve, features additional songs intended for this project.
 This album would never come to fruition beyond these two recordings.

 In January 1976, Ochs moved to Far Rockaway, New York, to live with his sister Sonny.
 He was lethargic; his only activities were watching television and playing cards with his nephews.
 Ochs saw a psychiatrist, who diagnosed him with bipolar disorder.
 He was prescribed medication, and he told his sister he was taking it.
-On April 9, 1976, Ochs committed suicide by hanging himself in Sonny's home.
+On April 9, 1976, Ochs died by suicide, hanging himself in Sonny's home.